MavenWare/ChunkShield/README.md

 - Lightweight, all checks are made with performance in mind.

 ## Our Message
-ClearLagg's complete incompetence left a bad taste and a lot of misinformation, preventing future security development and putting thousands of servers at risk.
+ClearLagg's overreach left a bad taste and a lot of misinformation, preventing future security development and putting thousands of servers at risk.

 A lot of server owners are brushed away from needing additional security and are gaslit to put up with Paper/Spigot.